Projective normality of model varieties and related results: Introduction

 This partial order is tightly related to the isotypic decomposition of the spaces of global sections of the globally generated line bundles on $M$, which we may always assume linearized (see Proposition~\ref{prop: decomposizione sezioni}).

-In case $M$ is the wonderful compactification of the adjoint group $G_\mathrm{ad}$ regarded as a $G\times G$-variety, then $\grS$ is naturally identified with the basis of the root system of $G$, while $\grD$ is naturally identified with the set of the fundamental weights of $G$.
-More generally, this is true whenever $M$ is a non-exceptional symmetric wonderful variety, in which case it always exists a root system $\Phi_\grS$ (the \textit{reduced root system}) such that $\grS$ is a basis of $\Phi_\grS$ and $\grD$ is the corresponding set of fundamental weights.
-This is no longer true in the case of a general wonderful variety: while it always exists a root system $\Phi_\grS \subset \mZ\grD$ with $\grS$ as set of simple roots, the fundamental weights of $\Phi_\grS$ associated to $\grS$ may differ from $\grD$.
-Therefore we may think the couple $(\grS, \grD)$ as a generalization of a root system.
+In case $M$ is the wonderful compactification of the adjoint group $G_\mathrm{ad} = G/Z(G)$ regarded as a $G\times G$-variety, then $\Sigma$ is naturally identified with the basis of the root system of $G$, while $\Delta$ is naturally identified with the set of the fundamental weights of $G$.
+More generally, this is true whenever $M$ is the wonderful compactification of a non-Hermitian symmetric space, in which case there always exists a root system $\Phi_\Sigma$ (the \textit{reduced root system}) such that $\Sigma$ is a basis of $\Phi_\Sigma$ and $\Delta$ is the corresponding set of fundamental weights.
+This is no longer true in the case of a general wonderful variety: while there always exists a root system $\Phi_\Sigma \subset \mathbb{Z}\Delta$ with $\Sigma$ as set of simple roots, the fundamental weights of $\Phi_\Sigma$ associated to $\Sigma$ may differ from $\Delta$.
+Therefore we may think the couple $(\Sigma, \Delta)$ as a generalization of a root datum.

-Suppose that $E,F \in \mN \grD$ are such that $E <_\grS F$ and there is no $D$ with $E <_\grS D <_\grS F$: then we say that $F-E \in \mN\grS$ is a \textit{covering difference}.
+Suppose that $E,F \in \mathbb{N} \Delta$ are such that $E <_\Sigma F$ and there is no $D$ with $E <_\Sigma D <_\Sigma F$: then we say that $F-E \in \mathbb{N}\Sigma$ is a \textit{covering difference}.
 The set of the covering differences is finite and in the case of an usual root system it was studied by J.R.~Stembridge in \cite{St}.